rmunoz33/technoPhilosophy-React/README.md

 # technoPhilosophy-React
-a repository for the React version of my portfolio project
+a repository for the React version of my portfolio project.